nicoverbruggen/NickelDissolve/README.md

 ## Credits

 Built on [NickelHook](https://github.com/pgaskin/NickelHook) by Patrick Gaskin.

-This mod was created by the author with the help of the following large language models:
+This mod was created by the author with the help of the some large language models, including Anthropic's Opus and Fable.
+Tested on the author's own devices and some Kobo's by members of the community.
+Thank you!

-- Claude Opus 4.8
-- Claude Fable